JulianKnodt/intro_to_concurrency/readme.md

 > Concurrency:
 > Two "parts of the program" can occur at the same logical time.

 What is "logical time"?
-Logical time in this case is just referring to the ordering of events of in the program.
+Logical time as I define it here is refers to the ordering of events in in the program.
 In this case, what this means is that if two parts of a program A and B are concurrent, then either A could happen first or B could happen.